tcardona/PSEG-Alexa-Project/Tutorials/HelloWorld/PAGE3.md

     ```
 1. Just below the code editor, create or re-use an execution role, such as ```lambda_basic_execution```
 1. Click Next and create the function.
+1. Press the blue TEST button to begin a unit test.
+Choose the event template called Alexa Start Session.
-1. Make note of the Lambda ARN, shown near the top right, such as
+1. Notice Lambda ARN, shown near the top right, such as
  *  ``` arn:aws:lambda:us-east-1:333304287777:function:HelloWorld ```

 #### Continue to the next step